agpaoa/digital_compass/README.md

-# digital_compass
+# Digital Compass
-Digital compass using LSM303D with the LPC1769 ARM Cortex-M3 form NXP
+A simple program that implements a digital compass using a LSM303D with a LPC1769 ARM Cortex-M3 form NXP.